David7777-ops/phonebook-nextjs-expressjs/README.md

 | :--------------- | :------------------: |
 | [app](app)       |      NextJS App      |
 | [server](server) | NodeJS (Express) API |

+This project is deployed on Vercel (NextJS App) and Render (NodeJS Express API).
+The database I'm using is PostgreSQL and is hosted on Supabase, alongside the storage.

 ## Branches